 A diversified investment portfolio is managed by Edward Jones, Jackson Thornton Asset Management, Merrill Lynch Private Wealth Management, and CapTrust.
 Investment guidelines emphasize the protection of the corpus with the generation of income.
 The investment committee seeks total return with minimum risk over the long term.
 Members review investment performance quarterly and the foundation’s staff oversees the distribution of income to more than 200 nonprofit entities located predominantly in central Alabama.

-To date, more than $65 million has been given to nonprofit organizations and individuals.
-In addition, the Foundation administers scholarship funds that benefit students in Autauga, Coffee, Dale, Elmore, Geneva, Henry, Houston, Lowndes, Montgomery and Pike Counties.
+To date, more than $75 million has been given to nonprofit organizations and individuals.
+In addition, the Foundation administers scholarship funds that benefit students in Autauga, Chambers, Coffee, Dale, Elmore, Geneva, Henry, Houston, Lee, Lowndes, Macon, Montgomery, Russell, and Tallapoosa.

 The foundation uses an application portal, which can be accessed through the Grants section of our website.